26-Year-Old Center – Dallas Stars

 Tyler Pitlick Contract Information:

-Signed a one-year, two-way contract with the Oilers in June of 2016.
+Signed a three-year, $3 million contract with the Stars in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Tyler Pitlick – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Tyler Pitlick: Past News Updates ( ▲ View most recent update )

 Pitlick has yet to make his mark in Edmonton, and after signing a one-year, two-way contract this offseason, it's almost a certain guarantee that he will split his time between the big club and AHL Bakersfield in 2015-16.
 Pitlick's fantasy success is contingent on him playing alongside talented linemates, but a top-six opportunity doesn't appear to be in the cards at any point this season.
 The Oilers may feel it is better at this point for Pitlick to play significant minutes in the AHL rather than less than 10 minutes per night in the NHL.

 Pitlick made his NHL debut in 2013-14 and scored his first goal, but it was his only goal in 10 games.
 But the door of opportunity is open for the center to secure a full-time gig in Edmonton this season.
 Outside of Ryan Nugent-Hopkins' hold on the top line, every other line has an opening at center.
 Pitlick would need a tremedous camp to win the second-line job, but his energy would be a great fit on the third or fourth line.
 His fantasy value will be limited in that role, but he'll be earning an NHL contract.